 To date, we have not generated revenue and have relied on financing from the sale of equity securities to fund our operations.
-We expect that our future financial results will depend primarily on our success in obtaining approval for, launching, selling and supporting our therapies and treatments utilizing our CellFX System or other products based on NPS technology; however, our technology is still in development and has not been approved to treat any disease or condition.
+We expect that our future financial results will depend primarily on our success in obtaining clearance or approval for, launching, selling and supporting our therapies and treatments utilizing our CellFX System or other products based on NPS technology; however, our technology is still in development and has not been cleared or approved to treat any disease or condition.
 We expect to expend significant resources on hiring of personnel, continued scientific and product research and development, potential product testing and pre-clinical and clinical investigation, intellectual property development and prosecution, marketing and promotion, capital expenditures, working capital, general and administrative expenses, and fees and expenses associated with our capital raising efforts.
-We expect to incur costs and expenses related to consulting costs, laboratory development costs, hiring of scientists, engineers, and other operational personnel, and the continued development of relationships with potential partners.
+We expect to incur costs and expenses related to consulting costs, laboratory development costs, hiring of scientists, engineers, sales representatives and other operational personnel, and the continued development of relationships with potential partners as we continue to seek regulatory clearance or approval for our products.
 We are incurring significant operating losses, we expect to continue to incur additional losses for at least the next several years, and we cannot assure you that we will generate revenue or be profitable in the future.
-Our future products may never be approved or become commercially viable or accepted for use.
+Our future products may never be cleared or approved or become commercially viable or accepted for use.
 Even if we find commercially viable applications for our technology, which may include licensing, we may never recover our research and development expenses.